CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 # Lab 2
 ## Team Alpha

+Goals:
+- Capture a 660Hz tone using the Electret microphone.
+- Amplify the signal if necessary.
-Goal: Capture a 660Hz tone using the Electret microphone, amplify the signal, and process the signal using a Fast Fourier Transform running on the Arduino.
-Show the expected spike in the FFT bin in our output containing 660Hz.
+- Process the signal using a Fast Fourier Transform running on the Arduino.
+- Show the expected spike in the FFT bin in the output containing 660Hz.

 ### Tone generation
-First, we found a [web application to generate a tone](http://www.szynalski.com/tone-generator).
+We found a nice [web application to generate a tone](http://www.szynalski.com/tone-generator).

 ![Tone generator](images/tone_generator.png)

 ### Timing ADC capture: analogRead() versus Free Running Mode
 The accuracy of our FFT depends on the sampling frequency of our computation, Fs.
 Fs is determined by several factors:
-- clock speed of the Arduino (16MHz is the default, but this can be modified)
+- The clock speed of the Arduino.
+16MHz is the default, but this can be modified.
-- clock speed of the ADC (this is some factor of the clock speed of the Arduino which can be changed with a prescalar)
+- The clock speed of the ADC.
+This is some factor of the clock speed of the Arduino which can be changed with a prescalar.
-- number of bits captured by the ADC
+- The number of bits captured by the ADC.

 The ADC grabs data off the wire in a step called a "conversion".
 A conversion takes more than one clock cycle.
-In the case of the specific Atmel chip (aka the Arduino) we are using for this class, a conversion takes 13 clock cycles.
+In the case of the specific Atmel chip used in this course (aka the Arduino), a conversion takes 13 clock cycles.

 We found a [good explanation of these factors](http://www.microsmart.co.za/technical/2014/03/01/advanced-arduino-adc/) and how to calculate Fs.